ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

 # Week10 Oct16-Oct22
 This week I make progress on realtime system.
 I build a parallel program to make the whole system become more senstive and respond quicker.
 Besides, I also trained LSTM model for more epoch.But the result shows there are still much note produced by model will be repeated.
 So I think maybe I can make some change in dataset because I filtered out some of the notes that occurred less frequently before I built model.

+# Nov6-Nov12
+This week I shoot a video for  my project